What is "IDeA?"

-The Institutional Development Award (IDeA) is a government mandated program that supports states with historically low levels of funding from the National Institutes of Health (NIH).
-The goals of the IDeA Clinical & Translational Research networks are to:
+The Northern New England Clinical Translational Research Network is funded through an Institutional Development grant (IDeA), a government-mandated program that supports states with historically low levels of funding from the National Institutes of Health (NIH).
+The goals of the IDeA Clinical Translational Research networks are to:

-• Strengthen infrastructure supports for clinical & translational research
+• Strengthen infrastructure supports for clinical and translational research

-• Make investigators more competitive for research funding & programming
+• Make investigators more competitive for research funding and programming

 • Increase collaborative research in medically underserved communities

-As pictured on the NIH General Medical Sciences homepage, roughly half of the United States are IDeA-eligible states, including Vermont, Maine, and New Hampshire.
+As pictured on the NIH General Medical Sciences homepage, IDeA-eligible states include Vermont, Maine, and New Hampshire.

 A map of all IDeA-eligible states, as pictured on the NIH General Medical Sciences homepage.